sarpaltinok/Hisse-Senedi-Analizi-Projesi/README_EN.md

 python analysis.py
 ```

+or

+You can double click on the "analysis.py" file and run it.

 ## Contributing
 This project is open source.
 You can fork it and send a pull request to contribute.